Lerik District: History

 Lerik district was established in August 1930.
-It was called Zuvand District until January 1938.
+It was called "Zuvand District" until January 1938.
 29 municipalities operate in the district.
 The district includes a city and 162 villages with a total area of 1084 square kilometer.
 In accordance with the presidential decree dated June 13, 2008, the settlement of Lerik was granted the status of a city.

 The territory of the Lerik district is one of the oldest settlements in Azerbaijan.
 There exist some caves which are considered to belong to the Bronze Age.
 These caves are located in the foothills of the mountains.

 Different items belonging to the Stone Age were found in the Lerik district.
 The cave called “Buzeyir” is the oldest settlement in the territory of Azerbaijan.
 In the 18th-19th centuries, French archaeologist Jacques de Morgan, K. Schaffer and his brother Henri called this territory "archaeological paradise" during archaeological excavations.
 Morgan has conducted archaeological excavations at the Gizilbashlar cemetery in the village of Veri of Lerik.

 Professor Asadulla Jafarov, head of the Archeology and Ethnography Department of the History Institute of the National Academy of Sciences of Azerbaijan, conducted scientific researches in the territory of Lerik region and for the first time discovered an ancient human camp belonging to the Middle Paleolithic Age in the Buzeyir cave.

 People

 Lerik is mainly famous for the longevity of some of its citizens.
 It is known for myths of human longevity; a man named Shirali Baba Muslimov, born in the village of Barzavu, who was reported by the Guinness Book of Records to have been aged 168 when he died and was believed to have lived between 1805 and 1973.
-The vast majority of the district's population is talysh, the rest are azerbaijanis and other nationalities.
+The majority of the district's population is Talysh and Azerbaijani.

 Population

 Travel

 Located in Lerik are a local history museum and the Karabakh war memorial, located between the parade ground and the modest city hall.

 Lerik can be reached from Lankaran using the A323 road.
 It is a very scenic route along the Lankaran river and the Hirkan National Park.
 Buses run regularly to Lankaran and Baku.

-The maximum annual precipitation in Lerik and the Talysh Mountains is between 1,600 mm to 1,800 mm, which along the Lankaran Lowland is the highest precipitation in the country.
+The maximum annual precipitation in Lerik and the Talysh Mountains is between 1,600 mm to 1,800 mm, which along the Lankaran Lowland is the highest in the country.